House of the Dragon finally has a villain worthy of Game of Thrones

 Another concluded: “We all thought Otto Hightower was gonna be the Littlefinger on House of the Dragon but Larys Strong always was the one to look out for... “

-Ahead of the latest episode, former cast member Carey shared her verdict on Cooke’s version of Alicent with a graceful message welcoming her to the series.
+Following the latest episode, former cast member Carey shared her verdict on Cooke’s version of Alicent, while showrunner Ryan Condal expressed regret over a heartbreaking death scene featured in the episode.

 House of the Dragon continues every Sunday in the US on HBO at 9pm.
 The episode is simulcast on Monday mornings in the UK on NOW, and is shown again at 9pm on Sky Atlantic.